 Abstract.
 We investigate time dilation under the conditions of the theory of special relativity (TSR).
-The arguments apply a direct comparison of clock readings at identical positions.
-As observations of time depends on (the location of) the clocks used for time registrations we investigate various observational principles.
-Three principles are in focus: Reference frame applying single clock (SC); reference frame applying multiple clocks (MC); and the completely symmetric situation.
-We also study variants of the Lorentz transformation.
-Finally, we apply the approach to present a thorough discussion of the travelling twin example.
+The arguments utilise variants of the Lorentz transformation and a direct comparison of clock readings at identical positions.
+The observations of time depends on (the location of) the clocks used for time registrations we investigate various observational principles.
+Three principles are in focus: Reference frame applying a single clock (SC); reference frame applying multiple clocks (MC); and the completely symmetric situation between reference frames.
+Further, the approach introduces an auxiliary reference frame and thereby gives a means to define simultaneity at different locations.
+We apply the approach to present a thorough discussion of the travelling twin example.

-Key words: Time dilation, Lorentz transformation; observational principle; positional time; simultanity by symmetry; travelling twin.
+Key words: Time dilation, Lorentz transformation; observational principle; positional time; auxiliary reference frame; simultaneity by symmetry; travelling twin.